sidekickcode/sidekick/README.md

 sidekick init
 ```

-## GUI
+## Git push integration and GUI

-Sidekick also has a GUI that helps you fix your issues before they are pushed to a remote repo.
+Sidekick also has a git pre-push hook and a GUI that helps you fix your issues before they are pushed to a remote repo.

 This GUI is in beta at the moment.
 Please go to [our web site](https://sidekickcode.com) to sign up for the beta.

+If you want to get support then we have a [chat room](https://gitter.im/sidekickcode/support).
+If you want to raise issues then you can do so [here](https://github.com/sidekickcode/tracker/issues).

 Thanks for trying Sidekick.